Skip to main content

 The default path is simple: if you are just getting started, start fast; if you are established, stabilize around real monthly use; if you travel often, optimize for roaming clarity and route reliability.
 Whatever you choose, keep every invoice and plan record as a routine business habit so you are not rebuilding the paper trail later.

-Do not assume yes or no. For a SIM-only rolling monthly plan or a standard contract, check the provider’s current payment methods on the checkout page and in the FAQ.
-Then note: Add current requirement after verification.
+Do not assume yes or no. For a SIM-only rolling monthly plan or a standard contract, check the provider’s current payment methods on the checkout page and in the FAQ, then save the requirement you find.
 If you need immediate service, prepaid or eSIM can keep you moving while you sort the rest.

 Do not assume a universal rule from generic advice.
 Verify the provider’s current identity and address requirements directly on its checkout and FAQ pages.
 If you have not finished all setup steps yet, keep a fallback option ready and save a screenshot of the requirement page you rely on.